-In February the National Labor Relations Board (NLRB) issued a proposal that will dramatically alter long-standing policies governing union elections.
-The board’s proposed rule will significantly shorten the time between the filing of a petition for a union election and the election date by:
+The National Labor Relations Board’s (NLRB) ambush election rule dramatically alters long-standing policies governing union elections.
+The board’s rule significantly shortens the time between the filing of a petition for a union election and the election date by:

-- Providing employers just seven days to find legal counsel and prepare their entire case to be presented at pre-election hearing convened by an NLRB election officer.
+Providing employers just seven days to find legal counsel and prepare their entire case to be presented at a pre-election hearing convened by an NLRB election officer.

-To protect the workers’ right to make an informed decision in union elections, House Education and the Workforce Committee Chairman John Kline (R-MN) introduced the Workforce Democracy and Fairness Act.
-The legislation will codify existing NLRB election procedures, preventing an activist board from imposing sweeping changes on the workplace.
+To protect workers’ right to make an informed decision in union elections, House Education and the Workforce Committee Chairman John Kline (R-MN) introduced the Workforce Democracy and Fairness Act.
+The legislation, H.R.
+1768, will codify long-standing NLRB election procedures, preventing an activist board from implementing sweeping changes on the workplace.

 H.R.
 1768, WORKFORCE DEMOCRACY AND FAIRNESS ACT:

 Guarantees workers the ability to make a fully informed decision in a union election.
 No union election will be held in less than 35 days.
 Workers will have a chance to hear both sides of the debate and important issues that can determine how a worker votes will be decided before ballots are cast.

 Ensures employers are able to participate in a fair union election process.
 The bill provides employers at least 14 days to prepare their case to present before a NLRB election officer and protects their right to raise additional concerns throughout the pre-election hearing.